-This banana pudding recipe is made with layers of graham cracker crumbs and sliced bananas.
-It's a comfort food dessert that can call you back to childhood.
-That also makes it a popular homespun dessert to take to potlucks or to serve at a brunch.
+This pudding recipe is made with homemade vanilla pudding that sits atop layers of graham cracker crumbs and sliced bananas and then is topped with a fluffy meringue.
+It's a comfort food dessert that can call you back to your childhood, making it a popular homespun dessert to take to potlucks or serve at gatherings.

-The beauty of this recipe is that there are simple ingredients you might already have in your cupboard.
-While you could use a vanilla pudding mix instead of making the pudding, you have full control over the ingredients if you make the pudding with your own eggs, sugar, cornstarch, and milk.
+The beauty of this recipe is that it features simple ingredients you might already have in your pantry.
+While you could use a vanilla pudding mix instead of making your own, homemade gives you full control over the ingredients.

 - 2/3 cup sugar

 - 1 tablespoon cornstarch

 - 1 teaspoon vanilla extract

 - 2 or 3 bananas (sliced)